-Additionally, Rembielak and the Akron baseball program helped produce the most influential Diamond Classic for the Kids in the six-year history of the event.
+Additionally, Rembielak and the Akron baseball program helped produce the most influential Diamond Classic for the Kids in the six-year history of the event in 2012.
 Through community outreach and in conjunction with Kent State, the team was able to raise over $16,000 for the Akron Children’s Hospital - a record total for the event.
 The 2012 game was also played in front of an event-record crowd at Canal Park.

 Moreover, in 11 seasons as the Golden Flashes’ head coach, Rembielak was 200-100 (.667) against league members and led KSU to 11 consecutive MAC Tournament appearances.
 During that time, Rembielak produced seven MAC Pitchers of the Year and the MAC Player of the Year and MAC Freshman of the Year twice.

 In his 18 seasons as a Division I head coach,

 Rembielak has had 37 players sign professional contracts, including